-IN THIS PAPER: Many equity investors want to generate strong returns while helping to create social benefits.
-Achieving these goals requires a coherent investment approach.
-In this paper, we outline a process designed to effectively help integrate environmental, social and governance (ESG) factors in a sustainable equity strategy.
+IN THIS PAPER: Many equity investors want to help create social benefits while generating strong returns.
+Achieving these twin goals requires a coherent investment approach.
+In this paper, we outline a process designed to effectively integrate environmental, social and governance (ESG) factors in a sustainable equity strategy.
 Using stock examples, we demonstrate how to identify investing themes drawn from the United Nations (UN) Sustainable Development Goals (SDGs) that offer sources of long-term return potential.
 Our research also shows that a sustainable investing approach doesn't restrict a portfolio to a narrow subset of the market and can be applied to a much broader universe of global equities than widely perceived.